-- Elected Officials including the Chairman of the Sangamon County Board; Chairman of the County's Zoning and Land Use Committee; Chairman of the County's Finance Committee; the Mayor of Springfield; and two Springfield Aldermen nominated by the Mayor and confirmed by the City Council. - Special district chief presiding officers representing the following special districts: Springfield Park District, Springfield Airport Authority, Springfield Mass Transit District, Springfield Metro Sanitary District, and Regional Superintendent of Schools. - Six citizen members, with three appointed by the Chairman of the County Board and confirmed by the

-Board, and three citizens who are members of the City's Planning and Zoning Commission appointed by the Mayor of Springfield and approved by the City Council.
+- Elected Officials: The Chairman of the Sangamon County Board; Chairman of the County's Public Health, Safety and Zoning Committee; Chairman of the County's Finance Committee; the Mayor of Springfield; and two Springfield Aldermen nominated by the Mayor and confirmed by the City Council. - Special Districts: The chief presiding officers of the Springfield Park District, Springfield Airport Authority, Springfield Mass Transit District, Springfield Metro Sanitary District, and Springfield School District 186. - Appointed Citizens: Three citizens appointed by the Chairman of the County Board and confirmed by the Board; and three citizens appointed by the Mayor of Springfield from the members of the City's Planning and Zoning Commission, and confirmed by the City Council.